compellon/bedouin/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Docker
+The Dockerfile in `docker/` is used to build an image that is capable of building Nomad for alpine.
+When run, that image produces a tarball which can be fed back into `docker build` to produce the final image.

+The `docker/build.sh` script will do this for you.

+`docker/build.sh <NOMAD VERSION>`

+`docker/build.sh 0.5.5`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/compellon/bedouin.